Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Quality of the periorbital skin

 I analyse fine wrinkles, elasticity, pigmentation, and texture of the skin around the eyes.
-These factors influence both the surgical technique and the complementary treatments that may be indicated.
+These factors influence both the surgical technique and the complementary treatments that may be recommended.

 Basic ophthalmological examination